pbuehler/documentation/docs/tutorials/creatingTables.md

 `Name` and `Getter` are the common arguments of all methods.
 Name is used to define the type of the column which is `namespace::Name` where namespace is the namespace the column is declared in.
-Getter is the method which allows to access a column (tab.pt() e.g. retrieves the column which was declared with a Getter value equal to pt of a table tab).
+Getter is the method which allows to access a column (tab.pt() e.g. gives access to an element of the column which was declared with a Getter value of pt).

 <div>